 By offering an abbreviated hiring timeline, companies can incentivize candidates to take part in technical interviews.
 Employers with an efficient data science hiring process also afford top candidates quicker placement than competitors.

-Shorten your data science hiring process with Filtered.ai’s ready-to-go data science challenges, including Jupyter, Python-3, R, SAS, Java-8, etc. We offer automated scoring with a unique rubric based on test cases for data challenges.
-Interviewers can also observe candidates in action using Live Rooms with video and/or code pad.
+Finding skill-based, data-driven recruiting technology that includes all of the above requirements and more is difficult to find.
+Fortunately, Filtered can help shorten your data science hiring process with ready-to-go data science challenges, including Jupyter, Python-3, R, SAS, Java-8, etc. We also offer automated scoring with a unique rubric based on test cases for data challenges.
+Interviewers can also observe candidates in action using Live Rooms with video and/or a code pad.
 Check out our features: